RyloByte/WisePair/README.md

 ###**WISEPAIR**
 * * *
 ####What is it used for?
-This project was created to help solve two mains issues.
+Wisepair is a set of python scripts built to address two issues in individual-based genetic tracking studies.
-1) Sampling scheme parameters to resample a set number of individuals.
+1) Sampling scheme design to maximize resampling a set number of individuals.
-2) Identify individuals who may have been resampled throughout a sampling season.
+2) Confidently identifying individuals who have been resampled in a data-set.
+* * *